github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

 You can create independent teams or have multiple levels of nested teams to reflect your group or company's hierarchy.
 For more information, see "[Creating a team](/organizations/organizing-members-into-teams/creating-a-team)."

-Teams can participate in team discussions on their team page to plan together, give status updates, or talk about any topic.
-Discussions can be open to all organization members or private to the team.
-For more information, see "[About team discussions](/organizations/collaborating-with-your-team/about-team-discussions)."
 #### 4. Managing team settings
 You can designate a "team maintainer" to manage team settings and discussions, among other privileges.
 For more information, see "[Giving "team maintainer" permissions to an organization member](/organizations/managing-peoples-access-to-your-organization-with-roles/giving-team-maintainer-permissions-to-an-organization-member)."